-Homemade fudge bars are made with four healthy ingredients, including dates to form a no bake energizing bar that is soft and fudgy with a snappy chocolate coating.
+Homemade fudge bars are made with 4 healthy ingredients, including dates to form a no bake energizing bar that is soft and fudgy with a snappy chocolate coating.

-Homemade chocolate fudge bars are easy to make in a mold or cupcake pan.
-Grab-and-go snacks that energize are popular of course, and so useful when 3 pm rolls around and you want to visit a candy machine.
+Homemade fudge bars are easy to make in a mold or cupcake pan.
+Grab-and-go snacks that energize are popular of course, and so useful when the afternoon fatigue rolls around and you want to visit a candy machine.

-If you like energizing chocolate snacks, you might enjoy similar recipes such as my chocolate rice cakes , my chocolate fudge, and even my chocolate oatmeal bars with a brownie center.
+If you like energizing chocolate snacks, you might enjoy similar recipes such as my chocolate rice cakes , my 2 ingredient chocolate fudge, my peanut butter oatmeal bars, my chocolate puffed quinoa bars, even my chocolate oatmeal bars with a brownie center.
 These recipes also include peanut butter which provides an extra boost of protein.

 Why You'll Love These Bars

 Creamy fudge filling.
 These yummy bars are filled with a creamy dark chocolate filling made with whole some ingredients including dates.
 The filling is similar to that found inside a Three Musketeers Bar or a Mars bar, or even a Reese's cup without the nuts.